 There are several requirements to become a chiropractor in BC including graduation from a recognized chiropractic education program and completion of the Canadian Chiropractic Examining Board (CCEB) exams.
-Chiropractors who have never practiced before or who have practiced in a jurisdiction other than British Columbia can apply for full registration (practising) or temporary registration.
-A temporary registration may be granted for up to 90 days and may be renewed once for up to 90 additional days.
+Chiropractors who have never practiced before or who have practiced in a jurisdiction other than British Columbia can apply for full registration (practising).

 Chiropractors who wish to apply for registration in BC must meet the following requirements.
 Documents must be scanned and uploaded to complete your application.

 - Create an online account at https://public.chirobc.com

 - Login to http://renew.chirobc.com with your email address and password and complete the online application for a new applicant.
 You will be asked to consent to a criminal record check during this process.

 - A certified copy of a recent passport-sized photo of yourself, taken within one year prior to the date of application.
 This can be scanned and uploaded as you complete your online application.

 - A copy of your Canadian birth certificate, passport, or proof of eligibility to work in Canada, such as a Visa or permanent resident card.
 This can be scanned and uploaded as you complete your online application.